 If the host has enabled a waiting room, you’ll get a message that says “Please wait, the meeting host will let you in soon.”

 Sometimes, instead of a link, someone will give you a Meeting ID and maybe a password.
 If so, then go to https://zoom.us.
-Click on “join a meeting” and it will ask you to type in the meeting ID.
+Click on “join a meeting”.
+(Or open your app, and choose “join a meeting.”)
+It will ask you to type in the meeting ID.

 Once you join the meeting, you can confidently use all the basic skills you learned in your test meeting.

-- Hosting a Meeting (starting a meeting, inviting people, scheduling a meeting, security issues to reduce Zoom bombings, muting, recording, and the basics of sharing screens)
+- Hosting a Meeting (starting a meeting, inviting people, scheduling a meeting, muting, recording, and the basics of sharing screens)

 - Screen “hygiene” for prolonged use – reduce Zoom fatigue